bgeneto/htmx-fastapi-template/docs/RESTRUCTURING_SUMMARY.md

 ## Summary

-Successfully restructured the Alpine-FastAPI project to use a professional, enterprise-grade folder organization that supports scalability and team collaboration.
+Successfully restructured the fastapi-alpine-starter project to use a professional, enterprise-grade folder organization that supports scalability and team collaboration.

 ## What Changed